Papatheodorou-Group/CATD_snakemake/README.md

 	Input/Psuedobulks/{sampleName}_props.rds

 The first two options will only use **half** of the data to generate references.
 The third will use **all** of the data to generate the reference.
-Alongside the reference, you need to input the pseudo-bulks inside the folder specified under those names (note that there is a typo in the "Psuedobulks", still the folder should be under that name.)
+Alongside the reference, you need to input the pseudo-bulks inside the folder specified under those names.

 ### Outputs
 Same as self-reference.

 ### Directions
-Same as self-reference, except after the **3rd** step, create a directory named `Psuedobulks` within input, using:
+Same as self-reference, except after the **3rd** step, note the following directory:

-	mkdir -p Input/Psuedobulks
+	Input/Psuedobulks

 This is where the bulks should go.
-If you wish to use all the data for the reference, also create a directory named Cell_splits using
+If you wish to use all the data for the reference, go to:

-	mkdir -p Input/Cell_splits
+	Input/Cell_splits

-and place the reference here under the name **{sampleName}_C0.rds**
+and place the reference here under the name **{sampleName}_C0.rds**.
+Otherwise, you can use the `Input` directory with **{sampleName}.h5ad / {sampleName}_seurat.rds**

 # Appendices